 Early this morning we visit the Jardin Majorelle, created by the French painter Jacques Majorelle (1886-1962) and later owned by Yves Saint Laurent.
 The garden presents a cacophony of pink bougainvillea, blush-coloured water lilies, and a vast array of cacti.
 The inner walls are painted a vibrant ‘Majorelle’ blue, named after the garden’s founder.
 Majorelle’s art-deco studio houses a Berber Art Museum which displays valuable ceramics, weapons and magnificent jewellery, textiles, carpets, woodwork and other treasures.
 We also, by special invitation, will visit the gardens of Villa Oasis, Yves Saint Laurent’s private home adjoining the Jardin Majorelle.

 Located right next to the Jardin Majorelle is the Yves Saint Laurent Museum dedicated to the work of the French fashion designer.
-This new museum (to open in October 2017) houses an important selection from the Fondation Pierre Bergé – Yves Saint Laurent’s impressive collection, which comprises 5,000 items of clothing, 15,000 haute couture accessories as well as tens of thousands of sketches and assorted objects.
+This new museum houses an important selection from the Fondation Pierre Bergé – Yves Saint Laurent’s impressive collection, which comprises 5,000 items of clothing, 15,000 haute couture accessories as well as tens of thousands of sketches and assorted objects.

 The remain of the day is at leisure.
 (Overnight Marrakesh) B

 Day 16: Wednesday 4 April, Marrakesh – Tnine Ourika – Ouirgane – Taroudant